Hampden Bridge Legacy

 Image: Water flows under the Hampden Bridge during the 1956 flood

-May 2019 - Construction scheduled to start (following completion of Main City Levee Upgrade Stage 2 works in the area)
+August 2019 - Construction start (following completion of Main City Levee Upgrade Stage 2 works in the area)

 December 2018 – March 2019 - Planning for construction